 If you enjoy reading e-books, Orion have published a Stonewylde omnibus at a discounted price, so you can buy all five volumes at once.
 If reading the books individually, please start with the first book in the series, Magus of Stonewylde.

-The film and audio rights are still owned by Moongazy Publishing Ltd, our own publishing company, so watch this space for developments!
+The screen and audio rights are still owned by Moongazy Publishing Ltd, our own publishing company, so watch this space for developments!